oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_key_management_verified_data_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The Base64-encoded binary data object denoting the message or message digest to be signed.
-Message can be; upto 4096 size in bytes.
+Message can be upto 4096 size in bytes.
 To sign a larger message, provide the message digest.</div>
                                                         </td>
             </tr>
                                 <tr>